-Difference Between ASP.NET MVC5 And ASP.NET Core
+ASP.NET MVC5 And ASP.NET Core: An Overview

-And, if we want to use Asp.Net Core in today in place of Asp.Net MVC, then before using this we need to understand we are the benefits we can achieve from this new technology and also, what are the new features which are not available in the previous version of .Net Framework.
-So, in this article, we mainly focused on discussing the difference between Asp.Net MVC and Asp.Net Core.
+And, if we want to use Asp.Net Core in place of Asp.Net MVC, then before using this we need to understand the benefits we can achieve from this new technology and also, what are the new features which are not available in the previous versions of .Net Framework.
+So, in this article, we have mainly focused on the differences between Asp.Net MVC and Asp.Net Core.

 Since .NET Core doesn't support all the options and functionalities provided by the most recent version of .NET Framework.
-However, it's going to be used as a collection of the .NET Framework.
-Also, .NET Core continues to be compatible with .NET Framework through the .NET traditional Library.
+However, it's going to be used as a collection of the .NET Frameworks.
+Also, .NET Core continues to be compatible with the .NET Framework through the .NET traditional Library.
 Hence, the developers can still run the applications developed with .NET Framework once upgrading to .NET Core.

-Both .NET Framework and .NET Core permits developers to require advantage of sturdy category libraries.
-But .NET Core uses a redesigned common language runtime named as CoreCLR, and choices a customary assortment of libraries named as CoreFX.
+Both .NET Framework and .NET Core permit developers to take advantage of sturdy category libraries.
+But .NET Core uses a redesigned common language runtime named CoreCLR and chooses a customary assortment of libraries named CoreFX.
 Hence, the developers have the option to decide and use entirely the libraries required by each application and enhance the application’s performance by removing superfluous libraries.

 Source : https://goo.gl/pgjPfm

-ASP.NET Core came up with storing all the packages related to its development in Users folder and whereas creating ASP.NET Core applications, Visual Studio will reference them from Users folder.
+ASP.NET Core came up with storing all the packages related to its development in the Users folder and while creating ASP.NET Core applications, Visual Studio will reference them from the Users folder.
 This feature is called Runtime Store for .NET Core a try of presently though you have got around 100 sample ASP.NET Core applications, all of them area unit referencing from dotnet in Users folder that's almost few MBs entirely.